jbadger3/inspectomop/README.md

 ## What is it?

-**inspectomop** is a lightweight python 3 package that assists extracting electronic health record(EHR) data from relational databases following the OHDSI OMOP Common Data Model(CDM) standard v>=5.
+**inspectomop** is a lightweight python 3 package that assists in the extraction of electronic health record(EHR) data from relational databases following the OHDSI OMOP Common Data Model(CDM) standard v>=5.

 * OHDSI: Observational Health Data Sciences and Informatics
 * OMOP: Observation Medical Outcomes Partnership

 ## Why was this built?
 A large portion of data science research is spent on ETL (Extraction, Transformation, and Loading).
-If the data are stored in a relational database, this typically means the extraction phase includes deciphering the database schema and figuring out how to write SQL queries that will properly gather the information of interest.
+If the data are stored in a relational database, the first step includes deciphering the database schema and figuring out how to write SQL queries that will properly gather the information of interest.
 This can be both laborious and time consuming.  **inspectomop** attempts to simplify extracting data from the OMOP CDM with an API that is easy to use, extensible, and SQL dialect agnostic.

 ## Developement of **inspectomop** follow three simple dictums: